 $500 covers 1 girl to participate in the tech program for an entire year.

-The C2C Tutors program was implemented in 2013 to help girls stay in school past the 10th grade, the most crucial threshold to their academic success.
+The Tutoring Program was implemented in 2013 to help girls stay in school past the 10th grade, the most crucial threshold to their academic success.
 Many of the children we work with come from a background of abuse, prostitution, rape and loss and suffer from deep depression.
 Living through these hardships has resulted in a lack of both skill and interest in key subjects including English, Math and Science leading to the large drop-off.
 In addition, as education was usually not emphasized in their home environments these girls are predominantly illiterate and are studying at levels well below their age range.

 Conflating this issue is the dearth of teachers in India.
 Teacher shortage is a huge problem for India; according to a 2015 report by the UNESCO, 74 countries face an acute teacher shortage and while Nigeria tops this list, India is second in terms of teacher recruitment required to meet the current education demand

 In some efforts to quickly increase the number of teachers in the system, quality is being compromised.
 The Annual Status of Education Report in rural schools found declining levels of achievement, with more than half of children in grade five – aged around 10 – unable to read second grade level text.

 Our goal is to bridge this gap by supplementing the curriculum with tutors and teachers trained in English, Science and Math, as education is crucial to the professional and personal development of the child.
 The tutors work with the girls on a daily basis in small group settings in order to provide individualized attention and training based on the individual’s aptitude.